method5/method5/administer_method5.md

 First, run the below command on the management server, as a DBA, to generate a SQL*Plus script.
 It's a big script, use a GUI program like Oracle SQL Developer so you can easily save the output.
 (If you're using Oracle SQL Developer, use the "Run Statement" button, not the "Run Script" button.)

-Run that generated script on *every* new database, as SYSDBA.
+Run that generated script on *every* new database, as SYSDBA (or as a DBA if installing on RDS).
 This is the only step that must be run on every database, and it only needs to be run once.
 This may take a while, you can start with a few databases and come back to this step later.
 The script feedback should always end with the word "SUCCESS".

+	select method5.method5_admin.generate_remote_install_script(
+		p_allow_run_as_sys       => 'Yes',
+		p_allow_run_shell_script => 'Yes',
+		--Choose either "normal" or "rds":
+		p_database_type          => 'normal')
-	select method5.method5_admin.generate_remote_install_script() from dual;
+	from dual;

 Next, run these commands on the management server as a DBA and view the results.